+6

+7

 return <<returnExpr: Expression>>

+8

 }

+10

 transform to{

+"return <<awaitedExpr>>.then(async <<ident>> => {

 11

-return <<awaitedExpr>>.then(async <<ident>> => {

 12

-<<statements>>

 13

 return <<returnExpr>>

 });"

+<<statements>>

 14

+}

 15

 }

-}

 16

-17
+17 }

 '''

-Listing 3.5: Definition of Await to Promise evaluation proposal in JSTQL
+Listing 3.4: Definition of "Await to promise" evaluation proposal in JSTQL.

-The specification of "Await to Promise" in JSTQL is created to match asynchronous code inside a function.
+The specification of "Await to promise" in JSTQL is created to match asynchronous code inside a function.
 It is limited to match asynchronous functions containing a single await statement, and that await statement has to be stored in a VariableDeclaration.
-The second wildcard statements, is designed to match all statements following the await statement up to the return statement.
+The second wildcard statements is designed to match all statements following the await statement up to the return statement.
 This is done to move the statements into the callback function of then() in the transformation.
 We includeReturnStatement because we do not want to consume the return as it would then be removed from the functions scope and into the callback function of then().
 We also have to avoid matching where there exists loop specific statements such as ContinueStatement or BreakStatement.

-The transformation definition has to use an async function in .then(), as there might be more await expressions contained within statements.
+The transformation definition has to use an async arrow function as argument for then, as there might be more await expressions contained within statements.

-3.5 JSTQL-SH
+3.5 JSTQLSH

 In this thesis, we also created an alternative way of defining proposals and their respective transformations, this is done using JavaScript as it's own meta language for the definitions.
-The reason for creating a way of defining proposals using JavaScript is, it allows us to limit the amount of dependencies of the tool, since we no longer rely on JSTQL , and it allows for more exploration in the future work of this project.
+The reason for creating a way of defining proposals using JavaScript is, it allows us to limit the amount of dependencies of the tool, since we no longer rely on JSTQL, and it allows for more exploration in the future work of this project.

-JSTQL-SH is less of an actual language, and more of a program API at the moment, it allows for defining proposals purely in JavaScript objects, which is meant to allow a more modular way of using this idea.
-In JSTQL-SH you define a prelude, which is just a list of variable declarations that contain the type expression as a string for that given wildcard.
+JSTQLSH is less of an actual language, and more of a program API at the moment, it allows for defining proposals purely in JavaScript objects, which is meant to allow a more modular way of using this idea.
+In JSTQLSH you define a prelude, which is a list of variable declarations that contain the type expression as a string for that given wildcard.
 This means we do not need to perform wildcard extraction when wanting to parse the templates used for matching and transformation.